Milan–Asso railway: Traffic

-Suburban services stop at all the stations in the Milan metropolitan area and settle at Mariano Comense about S2 line and at Camnago-Lentate, on the near Milan-Chiasso, about S4 line.
+Suburban services stop at all the stations in the Milan metropolitan area with service every 30 minutes per direction per line and settle at Mariano Comense (although the vast majority of trains only go as far as Seveso, as of 2024) about S2 line and at Camnago-Lentate, on the near Milan-Chiasso, about S4 line.

+Since June 2024, line S12 runs from Cormano-Cusano Milanino to Melegnano with 11 round trip trains per weekday, thanks to the third track built between Milano Affori and Cormano-Cusano.